cyVR/takeshape.io/index.md

 body_class: body--homepage
 ---

-# The CMS, API, and static site generator you always wanted.
-Get ready to create delightfully.
+# The CMS, API, and static site generator you've been dreaming of.
+Get ready to love your CMS.